thilanka/hangoutsbot/hangupsbot/plugins/iitc/README.md

     "iitcbot_control": [ "/usr/bin/sudo", "<command>", "iitcbot" ]

-systemd(8) `.service` files are provided for both hangoutsbot and iitcbot for folks who use systemd as their process manager.
+systemd(8) `.service` files are provided for both Hangupsbot and IITCbot for folks who use systemd as their process manager.
 The two bots are independent of each other and can be configured to run under separate uids if desired (this is recommended).
 Copy them to `/etc/systemd/system/`